Home » Biblical Studies » 101 Most Misunderstood Verses » Mark 7:19 and the Little Participle that Could

 Jesus says quite clearly in Matthew 5:17-18 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.”

 And what do we do?
 We interpret “fulfill” as abolish… a quick “Well, that takes care of that,” from Jesus, and we walk away happy that we get to eat shrimp and pork tenderloin.
-We care little that we just butchered the text as quickly as we butcher our source of bacon.
+We care little that we just butchered the text as quickly as we butcher pigs for bacon.

 Let’s pick up this context again another time as we investigate the larger meaning of the passage discovered through the relationship between the phrase, “Traditions of the Elders,” and the whole narrative sermon from Mark 7:1-8:10.